robysondepaula/robysondepaula/README.md

-A recent graduate, starting to look for opportunities in the IT industry.
-I am excited to get a position in the job market to be able to share my skills and also be able to learn and better absorb what a successful developer's career is like.
+Recent graduate, seeking for opportunities in the IT industry.

 - Five years of Business experience with two years of software development and Technology experience, including a Capstone Project.